 If you need more information about the inner workings of your JVM during runtime you can make use of the

 -verbose option.
 You can use it in a number of flavors to gather information in different areas.
 These can include information about loaded classes (

 class), garbage collection (

 jni) activity.
 In the example below we’re getting verbose information about garbage collection activities.
 All additional information is sent to the standard output log.

-Like standard options, you’re able to retrieve the full list of non-standard options from the command line by calling java
+Like the standard options, you’re able to retrieve the full list of non-standard jvm command line options by calling java

 You can also append or prepend the default bootstrap classpath by using commands